skorokithakis/stavros-notes/content/ardupilot/tuning-the-tecs.md

 That's it!

+## Advanced information

+This is some more advanced information on tuning the TECS:

+- If you want more altitude precision and more responsive control, you should lower the `TECS_SPDWEIGHT` parameter value below 1.
+- A right `KFF_THR2PTCH` value is crucial for the TECS to work correctly without pitot.
+- The `THR_SLEWRATE` value should be set so that the plane doesn't lose airspeed when you yank the pitch stick to `TECS_CLMB_MAX` degrees.

 * * *

 <p style="font-size:80%; font-style: italic">
-Last updated on December 08, 2021.
+Last updated on December 18, 2021.
 For any questions/feedback,
 email me at <a href="mailto:hi@stavros.io">hi@stavros.io</a>.
 </p>